 At the beginning of First Quarter Orientation, students are divided into two groups, A and B. This division is utilized for clinical assignments in the first year.
-Clinical assignments are on an every other morning basis for the first year.
+Clinical assignments are on an everyother morning basis for the first year.
 For example, group A will be assigned to clinical each Monday, Wednesday, and Friday morning, and on Sunday if there is a "call assignment" for the first week.
 During the second week, group A will have a Tuesday and Thursday schedule, which will include Saturday if there is a "call assignment" that week.
-There are two (2) to three (3) places where the first year student has a call assignment; however, call at these sites is within the rotating days as described above.
+Nashville General Hospital at Meharry is the only location where the first year student has a call assignment; however, call at this site is within the rotating days as described above.